Siming-He/calendarintouch/PROPOSAL.md

 * Name (PennKey): siminghe
 * Project Name: ScheduleInTouch
 # Description
 This project ScheduleInTouch aims at developing a website that makes task scheduling more convenient and efficient.
-It would allow users to join or create calendars, tasks of the calendar, and stages/checkpoint of the task.
-Then, time blocks will be automatically assigned to the user’s schedule.
-I wish users could manage their time more clearly with less effort.
-I will use an example to illustrate the website.
-Tom has many courses and is very frustrated at managing the various tasks.
-Hence, he tries to create calendars for his courses.
-He firstly creates a public calendar for CIS 196.
-Followed the syllabus, he easily added tasks of CIS 196.
-One of the tasks is the Final Project which is due on December 20, 2020.
-Tom divides the Final Project into two stages.
-The first stage is from November 20 to December 5.
-In this stage, Tom would spend 40 hours to finish the backend of the project.
-After the creation of this stage, the calendar would assign 40 hours to time blocks throughout the period so that Tom can follow the calendar and finish all works.
-The time blocks are after Tom wakes up and before Tom goes to sleep.
-If Tom adds a stage but there is not enough time block, the calendar will warn Tom.
-Now, if Jerry also wants to schedule his CIS 196 course, Jerry could join the calendar and get the tasks in the calendar.
-Then, Jerry could create his stages for each task and generate his customized schedule.
+It would allow users to join or create subject, tasks of the calendar, and events of the task.
+Then, time blocks will be displayed on calendar.
 # Database Schema
 ![DatabaseSchema](scheme.png)
 # Third Party Utilities
 * Gem(s):
-  * bcrypt: password encryption
+  * pry: debug
+  * devise: user authentication
-  * Devise
+  * cocoon: nested form
-  * formtastic: create beautiful nested form
+  * simple_form: beautiful form
+  * fullcalendar: display calendar
+  * asw-sdk-s3: file upload
 * API(s):
-  * Google Calendar API: calendar for scheduling
+  * None (Google Calendar API failed since I'm in China and not able to access it normally.
+Professor approved me to use fullcalendar gem instead of the API).
 # Success Criteria
 * Model
-  1. has_many to has_many relationships: Users and Calendars
+  1. has_many to has_many relationships: Users and Subjects
-  2. Nested structure: Calendar and task; user and stage
+  2. Nested structure: Subject and Task; Task and Event
-  3. Google Calendar API
+  3. Google Calendar API: replaced by fullcalendar gem with approvement of Professor
 * Controller
-  1. User and Password
+  1. User and Password: user authentication using devise gem
-  2. Upload Syllabus File
+  2. Upload Syllabus File: upload syllabus of each subject
-  3. Use formatatic to create beautiful nested forms for calendar, task, stage creation
+  3. Use simple_form gem to create beautiful nested forms
 * View
   1. Use Bootstrap and CSS
   2. Aesthetic